-EXSC 3111 Team Sports Officiating ......
-2 A course designed to teach students the techniques and standards of officiating with emphasis on knowing the rules of various team sports.
+EXSC 3071 Practicum......3 A supervised learning experience that provides the student with initial exposure to relevant professional activities.
+Prerequisite: INDS 3610 and consent of department chair.
+Fee EXSC 3111 Team Sports Officiating......2 A course designed to teach students the techniques and standards of officiating with emphasis on knowing the rules of various team sports.
 Course can help lead to certification.

-EXSC 3311 Methods and Materials of Coaching.
-2 A course designed to introduce students to the rudiments of coaching.
+EXSC 3311 Methods and Materials of Coaching 2 A course designed to introduce students to the rudiments of coaching.
 Emphasis on administrative and routine tasks plus the techniques and materials used in recruiting and coaching.
 (Offered fall semesters, even years.)

-EXSC 3312 Introduction to Athletic Training......3 The primary objective of the course is to introduce physically active people to the basic concepts of sports injury prevention, recognition, care, and rehabilitation.
+EXSC 3312 Introduction to Athletic Training3 The primary objective of the course is to introduce physically active people to the basic concepts of sports injury prevention, recognition, care, and rehabilitation.
 Course is an essential component for those entering coaching, physical education, or the field of sports medicine.
 Prerequisite: HLSC 1411.

-EXSC 3321 Prevention and Treatment of Athletic Injuries.....3 A course designed to provide entry level knowledge in the field of sport related injuries.
-This course includes units dealing with the history of athletic training, basic anatomy of common injuries, evaluation techniques, preventive measures to reduce injuries, evaluation techniques, preventive measures to reduce the incidences of injuries, and a knowledge of basic treatment procedures to be used after injuries occur.
+EXSC 3321 Prevention and Treatment of Athletic Injuries......3 A course designed to provide entry level knowledge in the field of sport related injuries.
+This course includes units dealing with the history of athletic training, basic anatomy of common injuries, evaluation techniques, preventive measures to reduce the incidences of injuries, and a knowledge of basic treatment procedures to be used after injuries occur.
 Legal and ethical issues will also be discussed.